Nearos/bf-lang/README.md

-# Compiler to Brainfuck
+# Compiler to Brainf--k

-A compiler which compiles a simple language to brainfuck.
+A compiler which compiles a simple language to brainf--k.
 See examples for example programs in this language (.bfl), and their compiled counterparts (.b)

 ## How to install